The warm weather makes us want to take care of our environment. Whatever your outdoor projects are, think safety!

 For many people, there's plenty of outdoor work to do when spring comes.
 Renovations, yard work, rainwater gutter maintenance, spring cleaning, window washing, gardening, pool opening, etc.—we get busy to make our environment pleasant for an unforgettable summer!

 While you are busy doing all kinds of tasks, you may not be aware of certain dangers.
 Becoming aware of them can prevent many unpleasant surprises.
-Adopting effective preventive measures will enable you to better enjoy the fruits of your labour as well as to feel a sense of pride and satisfaction for a job well done.
+Adopting effective preventive measures will allow you to better enjoy the fruits of your labour as well as to feel a sense of pride and satisfaction for a job well done.

 Too much sun and dehydration